snkrause/desaster_response_pipeline/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>
+This project is part of my udacity Nanodegree Data Science.
+It combines an ETL and a NLP pipeline to provide a model with which messages can be classified into 36 categories.
+All of those messages come from real-life disasters and were prelabeled at figure eight https://appen.com/.
+The final goal is to provide disaster responders a quick way of getting information about the needs of the people in certain areas struck by disaster.

 ## Approach<a name="approach"></a>